-On Independence Day, people all around the United States will celebrate this nation and the freedom that it offers.
+On Independence Day, people all around the United States are celebrating this nation and the freedom that it offers.

 But the Fourth of July is about more than fireworks and watermelon.
 This holiday often sparks conversation about what independence really means—both here on earth and for eternity.